Feds end probe into Ford SUV exhaust issues without issuing recall - NewsBreak

 Even without Ford’s sealing repairs, no vehicles without crash damage or equipment installed had carbon monoxide levels that exceeded acceptable levels, the agency wrote.
 “There fore the agency has not identified a defect that represents an unreasonable risk to motor vehicle safety,” the agency wrote.

 The agency said it got thousands of reports alleging odors that triggered a variety of responses, largely nausea, headaches and lightheadedness.
-NHTSA said it focused its investigation on accurately measuring vehicle carbon monoxide levels and carboxyhemoglobin levels from “properly administered blood tests.”George Santos on drag photos: ‘I had fun at a festival’
+NHTSA said it focused its investigation on accurately measuring vehicle carbon monoxide levels and carboxyhemoglobin levels from “properly administered blood tests.”Netflix is preparing to charge for password sharing: Here’s what we know

 Even after the repairs were made, NHTSA continued to get complaints about exhaust odors inside the Explorers.